Your big day is almost here. Get your caps ready. We’re excited to let you know what’s next.

 - If you plan to graduate in December, apply before October 1st

 Montreat College’s graduation ceremony is held at 2 p.m. in lower Anderson Auditorium in Montreat, NC.
-Commencement normally takes place on a Saturday, usually in December and May.
+Commencement normally takes place on a Saturday in May.
 All graduates participating in commencement ceremonies must wear a black cap, tassel, and a gown appropriate to the degree.
 Students should not wear jeans or tennis shoes to this ceremony For further assistance with graduation attire, contact the College Bookstore at 828.669.8012, ext 3602.

-Once you have applied for graduation, the Records and Registration Office will begin working with you on your final graduation audit.
+Once you have applied for graduation, the Registrar’s Office will begin working with you on your final graduation audit.
 Be sure to let them know of changes in your application.
 Below is all the information you need to prepare for the commencement ceremony, including cap and gown information, when to arrive to the ceremony, what to wear, and where to stay in the area.

 - Complete your online Exit Survey (This will be sent directly to you through your Montreat e-mail).